 - Line a large colander with cheesecloth or paper towels and place it over a pot or bowl to catch the strained stock.

 - Pour or ladle the stock into the colander, discarding the shrimp shells, veggies, and spices.
 Transfer the reserved seafood stock into glass jars.
 Let cool on the counter, then refrigerate for up to 3-5 days.
-Freeze for long-term storage.
+Freeze for long-term storage in freezer friendly containers.

 - Category: Soup